LazerTagsPewPew/CSCE3513-LazerTagsPewPew/README.md

 ---

 # Running the program:
 1. Open the program in the correct branch in VS Code.
-Right now, we are using the branch *Sprint 3*
+Right now, we are using the branch *main*
 2. Run the *LaserTag.java* file.
 You will know if the program ran correctly if the image below pops up.
 4. To end the player entry screen, press the *F3* key.
 5. After pressing *F3*, a count-down timer will start.